 Dutch director Dick Maas gained some reasonable international exposure with his second film The Lift (1983) about a killer elevator, which also starred Huub Stapel.
 His next film Flodder (1986), a comedy about a crude and rude family that move into a posh neighbourhood (and again starring Huub Stapel), was a domestic hit and produced several sequels.
 At this point, Maas began to gain international attention.
 He was purportedly approached to direct A Nightmare on Elm Street Part IV: The Dream Master (1988) but chose to make Amsterdamned instead.
 He made several subsequent English language works with episodes of The Young Indiana Jones Chronicles (1992-3) and the films Do Not Disturb (1999), a thriller set in Amsterdam, and The Shaft (2001), an English-language remake of The Lift.
 Returning to the Dutch language, he made the comedy Killer Babes (2007), the horror film Saint (2010), the thriller Quiz (2012) and the killer lion film Prey (2016).

-These days Amsterdamned would be regarded as a Serial Killer Thriller but such a genre did not exist back in 1988.
-So what we have instead is the Police Procedural, the detective story that preceded the serial killer thriller and usually follows a detective in their investigation and solving of a crime (and would often feature police tracking what would come to be referred to as serial killers).
+These days Amsterdamned would be regarded as a Serial Killer Thriller, but such a genre did not exist back in 1988.
+So what we have instead is a Police Procedural, the type of detective story that preceded the serial killer thriller and would usually follow a detective in their investigation and solving of a crime (and would often feature police tracking serial killers).
 The police procedural frequently mapped over onto the action film as witness the Dirty Harry films and many featuring Charles Bronson.